 Adding Custom Pipelines

 SeqDesk uses a modular pipeline package system.
-Each pipeline is defined by a
+Each installed package lives in

 Package Structure